LortSkit/meyer-online/README.md

 # Meyer Online

 A web-based multiplayer version of the dice game 'Meyer' with the Danish ruleset.
 This is a work in progress, but the aim is to eventually have it hosted on a website once a more finished product has been made.
+Right now, the game is hosted at https://meyeronline.dk, so please go there if you wish to play the game :)

 ## Deployment